Why are we called Bold Donut ?

 As for Bold Donut, we are not a conventional games company.
 Our approach is to provide “games-as-a-service” to sustainability professionals who need a fun way to engage and educate their internal audiences at scale - whether they are the 10,000 students at their university or the 100,000 employees within their company.

-game for Trinity College Dublin, we combined traditional game achievement mechanics like leaderboards and badges with community level goals where the progress of individuals visibly adds up towards a collective benefit (see the “donut chart” below).
+In our recent circular economy game for Trinity College Dublin, we combined traditional game achievement mechanics like leaderboards and badges with community level goals where the progress of individuals visibly adds up towards a collective benefit (see the “donut chart” below).

 This can be connected to collective rewards or just serve as a way to demonstrate the “social proof” needed to engage new players.